 You’ve likely seen tech offices like Google or Yahoo, modern workspaces supposed to allow for easy collaboration and a relaxed environment, but this may not be the reality of the open office.
-Modern research shows we may have it all wrong when it comes to the open office, and with over 70% of US companies having already adopted it, the question becomes, how do we fix it?
+Modern research shows we may have it all wrong when it comes to the open office, and with over 70% of US companies have already adopted it, the question becomes, how do we fix it?

 The open office was created with the best intentions.
 Allowing quick collaboration between employees, democratizing the workplace, and ditching the all too depressing cubicle life.
 While the idea has its heart in the right place, execution in the workplace has not produced the intended results.
 While employees may initially feel like they’re part of a laid-back, innovative enterprise, the open office ultimately damages workers’ attention spans, productivity, creative thinking, and satisfaction.